angela-tam/angela-tam.github.io/_bagels/2019-12-10-to_whatabagel.md

 I would rate What A Bagel's everything bagel a 3 out of 5.
 It's a pretty good snack for 85 cents.

+Thanks to Ed for joining me on my first leg of my Canadian bagel tour and for reminding me to take pictures!